 How GLOF hazard and risk in Huaraz or elsewhere can be attributed to anthropogenic climate change is still an open field of scientific debate.
-Physically, flood risk in Huaraz is determined by GLOF hazard which is a function of the magnitude (or intensity, such as flood height) of a hazardous process at a given location, and its probability of occurrence (Raetzo et al.,

-- 215 2002; UNISDR, 2009).
-A number of factors influence and determine GLOF magnitude and probability of occurrence at lake Palcacocha, notably lake volume, dam stability and freeboard, and landslides from unstable moraines or ice/rock avalanches impacting the lake (Emmer and Vilímek, 2013; Schneider et al., 2014).
-Some of the factors (such as lake formation) are closely related to climate change while others can be associated to geologic or geotechnical conditions (e.g. dam stability), or are explicitly influenced by human intervention aiming at reducing the risk of GLOFs (e.g. lake freeboard determined by the height - of the constructed drainage canal).
-In addition to effects on glacier retreat, climate change can influence some of these hazarddetermining factors, e.g. increasing temperatures can degrade permafrost and thus destabilize the flanks of the steep headwalls surrounding lake Palcacocha, or alter thermal conditions and stability of steep glaciers (Carey et al., 2012; Faillettaz et al., 2015; Haeberli et al., 2017).
+Physically, flood risk in Huaraz is determined by GLOF hazard, which is a function of the magnitude (or intensity, such as flood height) of a hazardous process at a given location and its probability of occurrence (Raetzo et al., 2002; UNISDR, 2009).
+A number of factors influence and determine GLOF magnitude and probability of occurrence at lake Palcacocha, notably lake volume, dam stability, and freeboard, as well as landslides from unstable moraines or ice/rock avalanches impacting the lake (Emmer and Vilímek, 2013; Schneider et al., 2014).
+Some of the factors (such as lake formation) are closely related to climate change, while others are associated with geologic or geotechnical conditions (e.g., dam stability) or are explicitly influenced by human intervention aiming at reducing the risk of GLOFs (e.g., lake freeboard determined by the height of the constructed drainage canal).
+In addition to effects on glacier retreat, climate change can influence some of these hazarddetermining factors, e.g., increasing temperatures can degrade permafrost and thus destabilize the flanks of the steep headwalls surrounding lake Palcacocha or alter thermal conditions and stability of steep glaciers (Carey et al., 2012; Faillettaz et al., 2015; Haeberli et al., 2017).

-To assess how GLOF hazard at lake Palcacocha translates into flood hazard in the city of Huaraz we draw on numerical mass

-- 225 flow simulations by (Frey et al., 2018) and (Somos-Valenzuela et al., 2016), who modeled different scenarios of avalanches impacting the lake and producing dam overtopping waves and downstream propagating floods (see Suppl.
-Material).
-They follow state-of-the-art hazard assessment approaches (GAPHAZ, 2017), which was also applied to others lakes in the Cordillera Blanca (Schneider et al., 2014).
-Corresponding model results indicate that an urban area of similar size as destroyed by the 1941 GLOF is threatened by high GLOF hazard and thus by potential devastating effects (Fig. 5).
-Previous studies - estimated about 40,000 people living in the inundation zone with a potential death toll of close to 20,000 (Somos-Valenzuela, 2014).
-Based on spatial census data from the National Statistical Institute of Peru (INEI), here we found that about 22,500 inhabitants living in the high hazard zone are highly exposed to GLOF (Fig. 5).
-However, because the high hazard zone intersects with the central business and market places of Huaraz the number of people present during the day times is much higher, possibly up to 50,000. - 235 While recent studies quantitatively attributed the retreat of Palcaraju glacier to anthropogenic climate change (Stuart-Smith et al., 2020) it remains to be clarified whether quantitative attribution can also be achieved for GLOF hazard encountered at Huaraz or whether only qualitative statements are possible at the current state of science.
-Overall, and despite of non-climatic factors also influencing GLOF hazards, we can confidently state that the clear and strong signal of anthropogenic emissions in the growth of lake Palcacocha translates to GLOF hazard in Huaraz.
-In the absence of anthropogenic climate change the flood
+To assess how GLOF hazard at lake Palcacocha translates into flood hazard in the city of Huaraz, we draw on numerical mass flow simulations by Frey et al. (2018) and Somos-Valenzuela et al. (2016), who modeled different scenarios of avalanches impacting the lake and producing damovertopping waves and downstream-propagating floods (see Supplement).
+They follow state-of-the-art hazard assessment approaches (GAPHAZ, 2017), which were also applied to others lakes in the Cordillera Blanca (Schneider et al., 2014).
+Corresponding model results indicate that an urban area of similar size as that destroyed by the 1941 GLOF is threatened by high GLOF hazard and thus by potential devastating effects (Fig. 5).
+Previous studies estimated about 40 000 people living in the inundation zone with a potential death toll of close to 20 000 (Somos-Valenzuela, 2014).
+Based on spatial census data from the National Statistical Institute of Peru (INEI), here we found that about 22 500 inhabitants living in the high-hazard zone are highly exposed to GLOF (Fig. 5).
+However, because the high-hazard zone intersects with the central business and market places of Huaraz, the number of people present during the day is much higher, possibly up to 50 000.

-240 hazard would be much lower, primarily because the size of the lake would be substantially smaller and a longer, flat glacier tongue, as it was the case in 1941, significantly attenuates the impact energy of potential ice or rock/ice avalanches (Mergili et al., 2020).
+While recent studies quantitatively attributed the retreat of Palcaraju glacier to anthropogenic climate change (Stuart-Smith et al., 2020), it remains to be clarified whether quantitative attribution can also be achieved for GLOF hazard encountered at Huaraz or whether only qualitative statements are possible at the current state of science.
+Overall, despite the non-climatic factors also influencing GLOF hazards, we can confidently state that the clear and strong signal of anthropogenic emissions in the growth of lake Palcacocha translates to GLOF hazard in Huaraz.
+In the absence of anthropogenic climate change, the flood hazard would be much lower, primarily because the size of the lake would be substantially smaller, and a longer, flat glacier tongue, as was present in 1941, would significantly attenuate the impact energy of potential ice or rock and ice avalanches (Mergili et al., 2020).

-4 Socio-economic drivers of risks
+4 Socioeconomic drivers of risks